The Legendary Robbie Vincent = 2015

 Robbie Vincent having a quick cigerette between songs

-As when you visited your local record shop you would bombard the hell out Shop assistant with a list that you had in your hand.
+When you visited your local record shop you would bombard the hell out Shop assistant with a list that you had in your hand.

 More often than not they didn’t have them.
 So a trip to London would have to be arranged.
-Such was the level of upfront tunes that he was playing that your record bill could come to £100 pounds sterling, for each visit (which was a lot of money to be spending on vinyl records at that time).
-And in those days single 12-inch records come to cost you £6 pounds, or albums up to £20 pounds!
+Such was the level of upfront tunes that he was playing that your record bill could come to 100 pounds sterling, for each visit (which was a lot of money to be spending on vinyl records at that time).
+And in those days single 12-inch records come to cost you 6 pounds, or albums up to 20 pounds!

 I managed to catch the show for the first time in the year 1980 during the lunchtime period.
 I could only get about 40 minutes of the show due to the Radio reception would fade and you would no longer be able to hear the show.

 Robbie Vincent's Saturday Show broadcast in the early 1980s on Radio London had a cult following.
 It must be said.
-Most people when you visited London in that period of time were listening to the show.
+Most people when you visited London in that period were listening to the show.

 Something that I did myself and has now found out other fans of the show were doing the same.
-We were all making Pirate Radio cassettes of his show (Robbie Vincent) each and every week.
+We were all making Pirate Radio cassettes of his show (Robbie Vincent) every week.

 However, for myself, I have lost those tapes now.
 I just can’t find them.
 I still shake my head about this even today.
-As I know some of those tunes that he played will be lost forever especially those obscure Brazilian Jazz Funk tracks and Japanese Jazz/ Funk albums details from the early 1980s
+As I know some of those tunes that he played will be lost forever, especially those obscure Brazilian Jazz Funk tracks and Japanese Jazz/ Funk albums details from the early 1980s

 Robbie's shows that included these promos and new releases would become club dance floor anthems that filled dance floors from Flicks in Dartford to The Goldmine in Canvey Island.